-- J. Meyer stated that there was a swale at the end of the property that eventually drains to No Name Brook.
-J. Meyers stated that the proposed plantings were good. - S. Chapnick recommended installing plants that absorb chlorine and installing the plantings along the property's fence line closest to No Name Brook.
-N. Stevens informed K. Moriarty of the Commission's recommended planting list, accessible on the Commission's webpage. - N. Stevens motioned to issue a negative determination for 59 Lowell Street, that although the work is within jurisdiction, it does not require a Notice of Intent (Negative Determination #3), D. White seconded, all were in favor, motion approved.
+J. Meyer stated that there was a swale at the end of the property that eventually drains to No Name Brook.
+J. Meyers stated that the proposed plantings were good, and could possibly mitigate any chlorine from entering No Name Brook.

+S. Chapnick recommended installing the plantings along the property's fence line closest to No Name Brook.
+N. Stevens informed K. Moriarty of the Commission's recommended planting list, accessible on the Commission's webpage.

+N. Stevens motioned to issue a negative determination for 59 Lowell Street, that although the work is within jurisdiction, it does not require a Notice of Intent (Negative Determination #3), D. White seconded, all were in favor, motion approved.
 A roll call vote was taken.
 S Chapnick voted yes, M. Gildesgame voted yes, Pam Heidell voted yes, Dave Kaplan voted yes, Nathaniel Stevens voted yes, Chuck Tirone voted yes, and David White voted yes.

-Discussion: Warrant Article: Zoning Bylaw Amendment/Allow cemetery use in the open space district the First Parish Church in Arlington, through which cremated remains can be placed in the courtyard of the Church.
+Discussion: Warrant Article: Zoning Bylaw Amendment/Allow cemetery use in the open space district zoning bylaw to allow cemetery use for only cremated remains in the Open Space zoning district, including conservation lands.
+A. Tosti gave the example of a program at the First Parish Church in Arlington, through which cremated remains can be placed in the courtyard of the Church.
 The cremated remains cannot be in a container and are placed in holes dug 1 foot deep.
 The Church uses the revenue generated by this program to maintain and enhance the courtyard.

 A. Tosti, Town Meeting Member from Precinct 17, presented a proposal for a warrant article for 2021 Annual Town Meeting.
-The warrant article proposes to amend the zoning bylaw to allow cemetery use for only cremated remains in the oOpen sSpace zoning district, including conservation lands.
-A. Tosti gave the example of a program at
+The warrant article proposes to amend the